Research project

 - The immunotherapeutical use of placental galectins.
 Hungarian patent application No. P1900045 (submitted)

-- Novel biomarkers of recurrent pregnancy loss. (in preparation)
+- Novel biomarkers of recurrent pregnancy loss.
+Hungarian patent application No. P2500222 (submitted)

 - Novel biomarkers of intrauterine growth restriction. (in preparation)